 When you are prescribed a potentially addictive drug, your GP will make you aware of potential risks and dangers.
 In addition to this, your prescription will likely involve weaning you off the substance towards the end of your treatment plan, as it can be extremely difficult and sometimes fatal to stop using the drug altogether.
 The idea of weaning the user off the drug is to minimise the risk of addiction and withdrawal.
 Even with these precautions in place, many adults still find themselves reliant on prescribed drugs after their prescription ends, and this is something we can help with, even if it does not feel like an addiction.

 When a person has become dependent on a drug and its effects, it can put them in a dangerous situation when the prescription and treatment comes to an end.
 Often, they go in search of drugs that will give them similar relief and feelings.
 In the case of Vicodin, illegal opioids such as heroin are sometimes used as a substitute.
 Adults using Vicodin may also attempt to have their prescription filled by several different pharmacies or may look to buy them illegally online, which brings in a whole new level of danger and complications.

 Yes, it can be.
 Vicodin is a highly addictive opioid painkiller and has a range of serious symptoms which can arise through overuse.
 While many of these symptoms are unpleasant but manageable, Vicodin abuse kills thousands of adults across the world each year through overdose.

 Addiction, in general, is also extremely harmful.
 The lives of addicted people and those around them are impacted heavily and trouble with deteriorating health, career and social connections are common.
-That is what makes Vicodin addiction treatment so important.

 Is mental health a concern if you are addicted to Vicodin?